MetPX/sarracenia/docs/source/Contribution/Design.rst

       Each product has a checksum and size intended to identify it uniquely, referred to as as fingerprint.
 If two products have the same fingerprint, they are considered equivalent, and only one may be forwarded.
-In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single announcements of products, processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
+In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single notification messages of products, processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.

-      This is the basis for the most robust strategy for high availability, but setting up multiple sources for the same data, accepting announcements for all of them, but only forwarding one downstream.
+      This is the basis for the most robust strategy for high availability, but setting up multiple sources for the same data, accepting notification messages for all of them, but only forwarding one downstream.
 In normal operation, one source may be faster than the other, and so the second source's products are usually 'winnowed'.
 When one source disappears, the other source's data is automatically selected, as the fingerprints